Travel Health Tips

 - Wear a sun hat to protect your head, neck and face from the sun & heat.

 Mosquitoes and other insects can cause pain and discomfort for travellers, or in some more serious cases, tropical diseases such as Malaria and Dengue Fever.
-There are a number of preventative measures you can take to help keep you free from painful insect bites and insect-borne disease when travelling.
+There are a number of travel health tips you can take to help keep you free from painful insect bites and insect-borne disease when travelling.

 - Always use mosquito repellent in areas where mosquitoes and other insects are present, and for high infestation and high risk malarial areas, always use a high strength DEET insect repellent.